 \section{Conclusion}

 In this work, we have investigated the energy level statistics of the ionic Hubbard model and a generalization which breaks the particle-hole like symmetry at half filling.
 We find that in general the ionic Hubbard model and its generalization show, when all known symmetries are considered, the spectral features of a GOE ensemble.
-This finding of a chaotic behavior of the level statistics of the ionic Hubbard model is in agreement with the general believe that the ionic Hubbard model is for generic parameters a non-integrable model.
+This implies the chaotic behavior of the level statistics of the ionic Hubbard model.
+Following the conjecture that the GOE like statistics indicates non-integrability of a many-body Hamiltonian \cite{PoilblancMontambaux1993}, to which to our knowledge no generic counterexamples are known, our results indicate the non-integrability of the ionic Hubbard model and its generalization.
+Our findings are in agreement with the general belief that the ionic Hubbard model is, for generic parameters, a non-integrable model.